-Prognathism is an extension or bulging out (protrusion) of the lower jaw (mandible) that occurs when the shape of the face bones cause the teeth to be improperly lined up (misaligned).
+Prognathism is an extension or bulging out (protrusion) of the lower jaw (mandible).
+It occurs when the teeth are not properly aligned due to the shape of the face bones.

-An extended (protruding) jaw can be part of the normal facial shape a person is born with.
+An extended (protruding) jaw can be part of a person's normal face shape that is present at birth.

 When to Contact a Medical Professional

 A dentist or orthodontist may be able to treat abnormal alignment of the jaw and teeth.
 Your primary health care provider should also be involved to check for underlying medical disorders that can be associated with prognathism.

 Call a provider if:

 - You have difficulty talking, biting, or chewing related to the abnormal jaw alignment.